My Favorite Breakfast at Kitchen Mouse

 sub. rice & beans for Mac 'n' Cheese + $2

-I took a bite (okay maybe a couple of bites) of the Buffalo Bowl that my boyfriend ordered.
+I took a bite (okay maybe a couple of bites) of the Buffalo Bowl.
 Oh goodness, that mac 'n' cheese was so good.
 NOTE: It normally comes with rice and beans but we had it substituted for the mac 'n' cheese.
-I was a little concerned at first that the texture of the dish was going to be too much on the softer side.
-It wasn't an issue for me, but I wasn't eating the entire dish to myself.
-My boyfriend felt like he would have enjoyed something crunchy in the dish.
-Despite this tiny request, he noted that the greens are flavored nicely.
+I was a little concerned at first that the texture of the dish was going to be too much on the softer side but it was so tasty that it wasn’t an issue for me.
+The greens are flavored nicely.
 Their buffalo sauce and mac 'n' cheese paired together beautifully.
 The sauce from the mac 'n' cheese balanced out the bitterness in the buffalo sauce.
 The yams on top added just the right amount of sweetness.
-He offered me a bite scooping out some mac with the yams and the flavors were delightful.
-We had high hopes for this dish because when I ordered it, the person at the register immediately told me that we made a good choice.

 Price Range: $10-$30